EightSoft-Academy/django-blog/README.md

 3. tagging posts
 4. recommending similar posts

-## Chapter 3: Extending your blog application
+## CHECKPOINT 3: Extending your blog application
 The chapter will cover the following points:
 - Creating custom template tags
 - Adding a sitemap and post feed (root urls)